Rajchamp10/Price-prediction-Agricultural-commodities-/README.md

 # 🌾 Agri Price Predictor

 A complete end-to-end Machine Learning web application that predicts the price of agricultural commodities like Onion, Potato, Chickpeas, etc., based on environmental and market factors.
 Built using Random Forest, Flask, and a custom HTML frontend.
+This was a trial project for Smart India Hackathon 2024.
+The model performance needs further betterment

 ---